Dubai announces Eid Al Fitr holidays for private schools, universities and nurseries

 Eid Al Fitr holidays for Dubai private schools, universities, and nurseries have been announced.
 The Knowledge and Human Development Authority (KHDA) said all these institutions will remain closed from Monday, April 8, to Sunday, April 14.

 Regular classes will resume from Monday, April 15.
-Along with the Saturday-Sunday weekend, this week-long holiday will translate into a nine-day break.
+Along with the Saturday-Sunday weekend, this week-long holiday will translate into a nine-day break for students.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.